Uig is a remote region of Lewis, lying some 20-odd miles west of Stornoway on the island's rugged Atlantic coast.

 Uig beach is famous for being the site where the Lewis Chessmen, 12th century Viking chess pieces, were found (they are now in Edinburgh's National Museum of Scotland and the British Museum in London).
 You can see replicas in the Uig Heritage Centre in Timsgearraidh.

-A small variety of eating establishments are found in Uig, including the restaurant in the Auberge Carnish Hotel which overlooks Uig Sands.
+A small variety of eating establishments are found in Uig, including Loch Croistean Coffee Shop which is open for lunches and evening meals.
 The community shop is well stocked and features a Post Office and petrol pumps.